xinfin/k8s-training/43_Deployment.md

 Suppose you have deployed your application using a deployment controller.
 Assume the initial number of replicas is one.
 Write the steps needed to update a container's image using deployment, making sure that there is zero downtime.

+When the type "Deployment" is used, k8s makes sure that the defined number of replicas is be kept running (the old version) until new version is provisioned and up.

 To perform rolling update to v2 of "kubia" do:
 ```sh
 kubectl apply -f v1.yaml